 MICHEL DELARUE, ISM / SCIENCE PHOTO LIBRARY MICHEL DELARUE, ISM / SCIENCE PHOTO LIBRARY

 Sea urchin embryo, two-cell stage, light micrograph.
 This is the stage that occurs after fertilisation.
 A few hours after a sperm cell has penetrated the egg (ovum) and their genetic material has combined, the fertilised ovum divides into two identical cells called blastomeres.
+The nuclei (round dots) are seen inside the cells.
 The sea urchin has long been used as a model organism in reproductive biology.
 This is a phase contrast image.

 Model release not required.
 Property release not required.